Oluwakayode33/coursera-test/index.md

 ---
-layout: default
+layout: home
-title: Welcome
+title: Welcome to My Site
 ---

-# Hello from GitHub Pages!
+# Hello from GitHub Pages 🎉

-This site uses the *minima* theme.
+This is a test site using the *minima* theme.

-- Here's a list
-- Of cool things